kiancross/unifed-protocol/Caching.md

 A summary of cache control headers can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).

+Implementation SHOULD (as much as possible) be [RFC compliant](https://httpwg.org/specs/rfc7234.html).

 ## Basic Implementation Using Cache Control Headers

 ### HTTP Server